Montanakids.com | Official Montana Website

 Carousel

-Children of all ages in Montana know that one of the treasures of our state lay right within the city of Missoula on the river front in Caras Park.
-It's Missoula's "Carousel", whose playful wooden horses prance gaily up and down to the festive music of the pipe organ.
+Children of all ages in Montana know that one of the treasures of our state lies right within the city of Missoula on the riverfront in Caras Park.
+It's Missoula's Carousel, whose playful wooden horses prance gaily up and down to the festive music of the pipe organ.
 Whirling round and round, the ponies parade you through a fantasy of brightly painted gargoyles and dragons.
 Contagious smiles and laughter are reflected in the lights and mirrors as the next group of eager riders watch with anticipation.

 Carousel